 Composite decking is not cheap, but that doesn't mean it can't be a great value.
 If you're looking to replace your decking soon, I'd definitely take a good look at MoistureShield.

 First, you walk out the front door and notice the paint on your wood decking is starting to fade.
 Before you know it, days turn into years, and now you’re stepping over rotten wood and voids where faded paint used to be.
-After you lose a few toys a couple small pets, and maybe your youngest child, you know it’s time to do something.
+After you lose a few toys a couple of small pets, and maybe your youngest child, you know it’s time to do something.
 In my case, that “something” involved installing MoistureShield Composite Decking and their Pro Aluminum Railing.